COGS108/Projects/FinalProject_Guidelines.md

 * Be a good teammate
 * Work as a team
 * Seek advice when you are unsure, and see it early and often!
-* Talk to your TAs, IAs, and Prof. Ellis - we’re here to help!
+* Talk to your TAs, IAs, and professor - we’re here to help!
 * Choose a general interest domain and question of interest, and then choose a dataset, not vice versa.
 I promise it will go much better.
 * Start early!!!!!